-Bay West presenting on “PFAS – Positive Steps Towards the Future” at Global Conference on Environment & Water ResourcesJune 4, 2018 · Commercial, State, Local ·
+Bay West presenting on “PFAS – Positive Steps Towards the Future” at Global Conference on Environment & Water ResourcesJune 4, 2018 · Commercial, State, Municipal ·

 This week in Minneapolis, Minnesota, the Environmental & Water Resources Institute (EWRI) is hosting the World Environmental & Water Resources Congress 2018.
 Leading environmental and water resource professionals are gathering all week at the Hyatt Regency in downtown Minneapolis to discuss the latest topics in water resources.

 Among these topics will be “Polyfluorinated Alkyl Substances (PFAS) – Positive Steps for the Future,” presented by Bay West’s in-house experts, Dirk Pohlmann and Donovan Hannu.